India's Adani kicks off $2.45 bln share sale while under short-seller attack

-Adani Enterprises, the flagship company of a conglomerate led by world's fourth-richest man, Gautam Adani, aims to use the share sale proceeds for capital expenditure and to pay debt.
+Adani Enterprises aims to use the share sale proceeds for capital expenditure and to pay debt.
 The anchor portion of the sale saw participation from investors including the Abu Dhabi Investment Authority on Wednesday.

-Bidding for retail investors started on Friday and will close on Jan.
-31. The firm has set a floor price of 3,112 rupees ($38.22) a share and a cap of 3,276 rupees.
+But shares of seven listed group companies plunged on Friday, taking their cumulative market capitalization loss since Wednesday to around $30 billion, as of 0438 GMT.

-Adani Enterprises' shares fell nearly 6% to 3,189.55 rupees -- their lowest since mid-October -- in early Mumbai trade on Friday.
-Indian markets were shut on Thursday for a holiday.
+Adani Group has repeatedly faced and dismissed concern about debt levels.
+It defended itself in a presentation titled "Myths of Short Seller" on Thursday, saying deleveraging by promoters - or key shareholders - was "in a high growth phase".

 "I don't see much effect of the Hindenburg report," Esquire Capital Investment Advisors Chief Executive Samrat Dasgupta told Reuters.
-The share sale "should sail through successfully."
+The Adani Enterprises share sale "should sail through successfully."

 Jefferies in a client note said Adani Group had shared details of debt and leverage levels, and that it does not "see material risk arising to the Indian banking sector".